Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

     > git checkout CR12345
 ~~~~~

-  In TortoiseGit: right-click, TortoiseGit -> Checkout/switch
+  In TortoiseGit: right-click in the explorer window and select in the context menu **TortoiseGit** -> **Switch/Checkout**.

 @image html OCCT_GitGuide_V2_image013.png
 @image latex OCCT_GitGuide_V2_image013.png

   Note that in order to work with the branch locally you need to set option
-  “Create new branch” when you checkout the branch from the remote repository for the first time.
+  **Create new branch** when you checkout the branch from the remote repository for the first time.
-  Option “Track” stores association between the local branch and the original branch in a remote repository.
+  Option **Track** stores association between the local branch and the original branch in a remote repository.

 @subsection occt_gitguide_4_5 Committing branch changes